whatever60/CAMII_dev/README.md

 Make sure that:
 - File names end with `.bmp` and the string before the first `_` is plate name or barcode.
-- there are two and only two images for each plate, and the image under red light comes before the image under white light when sorted by file name.
-This is likely the case since this is the order in which the robot takes pictures.
+- There are two and only two images for each plate, and the image under red light comes before the image under white light when sorted by file name.
+This is likely already the case since this is the order in which the robot takes pictures.

-You can find in this repo pre-computed calibration parameters at `./test_data/parameters/calib_parameter.npz`.

 To proceed, convert the `.bmp` images into `.png` format with